-Seal conduits terminating in a controller base, pole, pull box, junction box, or pedestal base with a moisture resistant sealant approved by the Engineer.
+Seal conduits terminating in a controller base, pole, pull box, junction box, or pedestal base with duct Seal, or an equivalent moisture resistant sealant approved by the Engineer.

 For a controller base, pole or pedestal base, and junction boxes, terminate conduit runs into the center of the base or box at least 2 inches above the surface of the base.